ammgws/ammcon-frontend/README.md

 # ammcon-frontend

-Frontend for Ammcon server script for my personal use
+Frontend for Ammcon home automation script

 Install from GitHub